-When it comes to payment HLF's grant award remains £200,000 and the grantee's cash contribution is still £200,000.
+When it comes to payment HLF's grant award remains £200,000 and your cash contribution is still £200,000.
 However the agreed costs are £400,000 (discounting the volunteer labour and non-cash donations).
 The payment percentage is therefore 50% (grant award divided by agreed costs).

-We aim to release funds within 15 working days of receiving your request provided you have sent us the information that we ask for.
-Payment will be made to the account agreed with HLF at Permission to Start.
-We can only release funds against agreed costs that meet the approved purposes and will deliver the intended outcomes.
+We aim to release funds within 15 working days of receiving your Payment Request provided you have sent us the information that we ask for.
+Payment will be made to the account details submitted at Permission to Start.
+We can only release funds against agreed costs that meet the approved purposes and that will deliver the intended outcomes.

-1.6 When your scheme finishes
+1.6 When your project finishes

-We normally withhold 10% of the grant until the scheme is completed.
+We normally withhold 10% of the grant until the project is completed.

 You must fill in a 'Completion and Final Payment Request' form to claim the final part of your grant.
-You must provide an evaluation report, acknowledgement of our funding and images as part of this final claim.
+You must provide an evaluation report, evidence of acknowledgement of our funding and images as part of this final claim.
 We will not pay the final part of your grant until we are satisfied that all our requirements have been fulfilled.